luisbebop/blamewidth/README.txt

 ===

 * We need get the original code, add support to ssh on top of it instead rewrite the module
-* Add rspec tests
+* Add rspec or test/unit tests
 * Package in a gem or plugin
-* Find a way to delete tables traffic_in and traffic_out from iptables.
-If you connect to a server with a previously traffic_in and traffic_out tables, you'll get wrong results on speed monitor.
 * Add connection exception treatment
 * Remove singleton pattern.
 I only use this for my rails application.
 * Refactory the code ;)